 The SACRE is constantly looking to recruit new members and regular contact is made with the appropriate appointing bodies to remind them that there are vacancies on the Royal Borough's SACRE.
-Appeals for new members are also made whenever information is sent out by the SACRE in school communications.
-In spite of the efforts being made, it remains difficult to attract and retain new members.
+Appeals for new members are also made whenever information is sent out by the SACRE in the weekly RBKC Schools Circular.
+In spite of the efforts being made, it continues to be difficult to attract and retain new members.
 Particularly, it seems challenging to recruit to Group C (teacher representatives).
-Regular requests are made directly to staff and via emails to the teaching unions.

 Membership in each category needs to be maintained to ensure that meetings of the SACRE are quorate.
-During 2020-21, despite the vacancies in each Group, all the four SACRE meetings were quorate.
+During 2021-22, only the summer term meeting was not quorate with Groups B and D not being represented due to the relevant members sending in their apologies for the meeting.

-A Code of Conduct for the RBKC SACRE members was agreed in January 2021 and a copy of it can be found on the RBKC SACRE page.
+There is a Code of Conduct in place for the RBKC SACRE members.
+It was agreed in January 2021, and a copy of it can be found on the RBKC SACRE page.

-6. Composition and Members of the Royal Borough's SACRE in 2020-21 members including two Roman Catholic vacancies)
+6. Composition and Members of the Royal Borough's SACRE in 2021-22 members including two Roman Catholic vacancies)

-Chairman of the SACRE Clerk to the SACRE Mr Laurence Julius Ms Julie Farmer, Governor Support Officer (RBKC) Local Authority Adviser Ms Jackie Saddington, Head of Governor Services (RBKC) RE Consultant Ms Lesley Prior, Consultant to the SACRE
+Chairman of the SACRE Laurence Julius Clerk to the SACRE Natalija Sorokina, Business and Finance Officer (RBKC) Local Authority Adviser Jackie Saddington, Head of Governor Services (RBKC) RE Consultant Lesley Prior, Consultant to the SACRE